 André Laliberté developed a passion for puppetry during a stay in a children’s hospital where he saw a performance by Micheline Legendre’s Les Marionnettes de Montréal.
 He was then trained by this company for about ten years, before founding his own, Théâtre de l’Œil, with Francine Saint-Aubin in 1973.

-For more than four decades at the helm of his boat, now as general manager and artistic director, he has performed, manipulated, written and directed a good number of Théâtre de l’Œil’s twenty-six productions.
+At the helm of his boat until 2020 as general manager and artistic director, he has performed, manipulated, written and directed a good number of Théâtre de l’Œil’s productions.
 A savvy artist, he surrounds himself with designers and playwrights known for their ability to create demanding and

 A man of refinement, among his many qualities André Laliberté is a tea lover and chocolate gourmet.
 He is also a loyal client and fine connoisseur of the Jean-Talon Market which he visits faithfully.